leangjia/blender_docs/manual/glossary/index.rst

       A coordinate system in which a vector represent a color value.
       By doing so, the color space defines three things:

-      - The exact color of each of the :term:`primaries`
+      - The exact color of each of the :term:`Primaries`
       - The :term:`White Point`
       - A transfer function

       sRGB
-         A color space that uses the Rec .709 :term:`primaries` and white point but, with a slightly different transfer function.
+         A color space that uses the Rec .709 :term:`Primaries` and white point but, with a slightly different transfer function.
       HSV
          Three values often considered as more intuitive (human perception) than the RGB system.